Focal Loss for Binary and Multi-class Problems: An In-Depth Explanation and Implementation

 Furthermore, if you want the weights for easy samples to be even lower and harder samples to be higher, you can square the weight.
 This results in smaller values for easy samples and larger values for hard ones, leading us to the following formula:

-- When $\gamma=0$, the loss function reduces to the original Cross Entropy.
+, the loss function reduces to the original Cross Entropy. - The larger

 2.3 Integrating the Two Functions to Complete Focal Loss